IIIF/api/source/api/discovery/0.1/index.md

 ## 2. Overview of IIIF Resource Discovery

 In order to discover IIIF resources, the state of the publishing system needs to be communicated succinctly and easily to a consuming system.
 The consumer can then use that information to retrieve and process the resources of interest.
-This communication takes place via the IIIF Discovery API, which uses the W3C [Activity Streams][org-w3c-activitystreams] specification to describe and serialize changes to resources, where the semantics of those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][org-openarchives-rsync] framework.
+This communication takes place via the IIIF Change Discovery API, which uses the W3C [Activity Streams][org-w3c-activitystreams] specification to describe and serialize changes to resources, where the semantics of those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][org-openarchives-rsync] framework.

-Activities are used to describe the state of the publisher by recording each individual change in order.
+Activities are used to describe the state of the publisher by recording each individual change, in the order that they occur.
 The changes described are the creation, modification and deletion of IIIF Presentation API resources, primarily Collections and Manifests.
 If the consuming application is aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
-The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to any resource could be included.
+The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to other resources could also be published in this way.

 The resources available via the Presentation API do not have descriptive metadata fields suitable for indexing beyond a full text search.
 Instead, they link to external documents using the `seeAlso` property that can have richer and domain-specific information about the content being presented.
 For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a BibFrame or MODS description.
 These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

-The API is built up over three levels.
-Level 0 is simply a list of resources to harvest.
-Level 1 adds timestamps and ordering, allowing the consumer to stop processing once it detects an activity that it has already seen.
-Level 2 adds in additional clarity about the types of activities.
+There are three levels of detail that can be implemented by a conforming system.
+The levels build upon each other in terms of functionality enabled and precision of the information published.
+Sets of these changes are published in [pages](#pages-of-changes), which are then collected together in a [collection](#collections-of-pages) per publisher.
+Care has been take to allow the implementation of all levels to be done in as static a way as possible, rather than requiring dynamic access to a database.

 ### 2.1.
+Changes

+There are three levels of completeness at which changes can be described.
+Level 0 is simply a list of the resources available.
+Level 1 adds timestamps and ordering from earliest change to most recent, allowing the consumer to stop processing once it encounters a change that it has already processed.
+Level 2 adds in additional clarity about the types of activities, enabling the explicit creation and deletion of resources.

+#### 2.1.1.
 Level 0: Basic Resource List

-The basic information required, in order to provide a minimally effective set of links to IIIF resources to harvest is just the URIs of those resources.
-However, with the addition of a little boilerplate in the JSON, we can be on the path towards a robust set of information that clients can use to optimize their harvesting.
+The basic information required to provide a minimally effective set of links to IIIF resources is just the URIs of those resources.
+However, with the addition of a little JSON template around those URIs, we can be on the path towards a robust set of information that clients can use to optimize their processing.

 Starting with the IIIF resource URIs, we add an "Update" Activity wrapper around them.
 The order of the resources in the resulting list is unimportant, but each should only appear once.
 In terms of optimization, this approach provides no additional benefit over any other simpler list format, but is compatible with the following levels which introduce significant benefits.
-This is the minimum level for interoperability on the path towards a complete and homogeneous framework that addresses the breadth of the objectives and scope for this specification.
+This is the minimum level for interoperability, while being compatible with the more detailed patterns described below.

+If resources are deleted after being refered to in the resource list, the entire list should be republished without the reference to the deleted resource.
+Clients should also expect to encounter links that are out of date and no longer resolve to a IIIF Manifest or Collection.

 Example Level 0 Activity: